Free Gifts With Purchase

 For those who need larger quantities of sunscreen, checked luggage is your best bet.
 Here’s how to pack your sunscreen safely:

-• Check Aerosol Limits: While larger quantities are allowed in checked baggage, airlines often have limits on the total volume of aerosols.
+• Check aerosol limits: While larger quantities are allowed in checked baggage, airlines often have limits on the total volume of aerosols.
 Check with your airline for specifics.

-• Protect Against Leaks: Use plastic bags or wrap your sunscreen bottles in clothing to protect your other items from potential leaks.
+• Protect against leaks: Use plastic bags or wrap your sunscreen bottles in clothing to protect your other items from potential leaks.

-• Avoid Dangerous Goods: Ensure your sunscreen doesn’t fall under any restricted categories like flammable aerosols, which might be subject to additional regulations.
+• Avoid dangerous goods: Ensure your sunscreen doesn’t fall under any restricted categories like flammable aerosols, which might be subject to additional regulations.

 Understanding Special Considerations for Aerosol Sunscreens